March 14, 2018

 When your leg muscles are tightly contained, you minimize excess movement in them.
 What does this mean for a runner?
 Running takes considerable effort.
 When you wear compression socks, you’re not going to have to exert as much effort and you won’t have to tire your legs out more than necessary.
 This means that you’re not going to be using as much muscle, which greatly eases the feeling of fatigue.
 A lot of athletes swear that compression socks help them go on longer runs because they don’t tire out as easily.

 Swelling is another thing that runners are very familiar with.
 If you run regularly, your feet, ankles, and legs could get swollen because of fluid buildup.
-Compression socks essentially minimizes the room for this excess liquid, keeping your gams lean.
+Compression socks essentially minimizes the room for this excess liquid, which causes the swelling.

-Yes, this is not just a bunch of malarkey.
-There are studies like this one that illustrate how athletes who wore compression socks for 48 hours after running a marathon recovered much faster than those that didn’t.
-Another study proves that wearing compression socks does, in fact, have positive effects on blood flow and volume.
-Plus, you get a ton of anecdotal proof from runners all over the world who can’t stop raving about this running accessory.
+Yes, there are studies that show how athletes who wear compression socks for 48 hours after running a marathon recovered much quicker than those who didn't.
+Another study indicates that in fact, wearing compression socks has positive effects on blood flow and volume.

 People who haven’t tried compression socks are mostly worried about sizing, which makes sense.
 You don’t want to wear socks that are too tight because it might cause bruising.
 Before you shop for your first pair, make sure you get your tape measure out and measure your calves and ankles to find the right fit.